Band of Brothers (miniseries): Ratings

-Band of Brothers' September 9, 2001 premiere drew 10 million viewers.
+Band of Brothers' September 9, 2001 premiere drew almost 10 million viewers.
 Two days later, the September 11 attacks occurred, and HBO immediately ceased its marketing campaign.
-Hence, while the second episode drew 7.2 million viewers, the last episode received 5.1 million viewers, the smallest audience.
+The third episode drew 7.2 million viewers and the last episode received almost 5.1 million viewers, the smallest audience.

 Awards and nominations

-The series was nominated for twenty Primetime Emmy Awards, and won seven, including Outstanding Miniseries and Outstanding Directing for a Miniseries, Movie, or Dramatic Special.
+The series was nominated for 20 Primetime Emmy Awards and won seven, including Outstanding Miniseries and Outstanding Directing for a Miniseries, Movie, or Dramatic Special.
 It also won the Golden Globe Award for Best Miniseries or Motion Picture Made for Television, American Film Institute Award for TV Movie or Miniseries of the Year, Producers Guild of America Award for Outstanding Producer of Long-Form Television, and the TCA Award for Outstanding Achievement in Movies, Miniseries, and Specials.

-The show was selected for a Peabody Award for ' ... relying on both history and memory to create a new tribute to those who fought to preserve liberty.'
+The show was selected for a Peabody Award for "relying on both history and memory to create a new tribute to those who fought to preserve liberty."
 In September 2019, The Guardian ranked the show 68th on its list of the 100 best TV shows of the 21st century, stating that it "expanded the horizons – and budgets – of prestige TV".